Norah Jones: Musical career

-2000–2001: New York City, First Sessions
+2000–2002: New York City, First Sessions and Come Away with Me

 As Peter Malick states in the liner notes, "I started looking for a singer who might be open to recording [my latest songs] for me.
 On a Tuesday night, I walked into the Living Room just as the singer announced the last song of the set.
 The Dinah Washington classic 'Since I Fell for You' filled the room and I was struck breathless.
 Here, in the tradition of Billie Holiday, was a stunningly beautiful, blues infused voice.
 This was my first contact with Norah Jones."
 Malick asked her to participate in sessions at Room 9 from Outer Space in South Boston, during August and September 2000.
 They recorded Malick's songs "New York City", "Strange Transmissions", "Deceptively Yours" and "Things You Don't Have to Do" in addition to cover versions of "All Your Love" by Sam Maghett and "Heart of Mine" by Bob Dylan.
 These songs became the album New York City (Koch, 2003) by the Peter Malick Group Featuring Norah Jones.

 After moving to New York City, Jones signed to Blue Note, a label owned by EMI Group.
 The signing came as an indirect result of her performing as lead singer for the JC Hopkins Biggish Band.
 Shell White, who was the wife of J. C. Hopkins, worked for EMI Publishing and gave Jones's three-track demo to Bruce Lundvall, the label's president, and Brian Bacchus, its artists and repertoire agent (A&R).
 The demo contained two jazz standards and a song by Jesse Harris.
 The two executives agreed that Jones had potential.
 Despite their misgivings about the direction of her music, they signed her to the label.
 Bacchus told HitQuarters, "We let her find her own direction ...
 We knew that if she could develop her songwriting and we could find great songs, it would work."